itay-adi/Todos-Application/README.md

 # Todos-Application
-An end to end Application, which consists a [client side](https://github.com/itay-adi/Todos-Application-ClientSide) and a [server side](https://github.com/itay-adi/Todos-Application-ServerSide)
+A full-stack end to end web application contains a three-layer architecture design. consisting a [client side](https://github.com/itay-adi/Todos-Application-ClientSide), a [server side](https://github.com/itay-adi/Todos-Application-ServerSide) and an SQL DataBase

 ## ClientSide
 An Angular single page application that allows the user to arrange his task list.
 The user can: